Community Safety Development Fund 2022/23

 The criteria for the 2022-3 fund and a downloadable application form are available below.
 If you have any queries about this opportunity, or would like to discuss your application, please contact the PFCC’s office via [email protected] or 01245 291600

 Some CSDF success stories:

 The Essex County Fire and Rescue Service ‘Firebreak Programme’ aims to promote a culture of safety, team work and citizenship by teaching a range of vital life skills while undertaking the various disciplines of the Fire Service.
 The scheme is part funded by the Essex Police, Fire and Crime Commissioner and provides a learning environment that combines practical skills and scenario based training.

 Sue Pell – Essex Girls and Boys Club

-The purpose of Street Pastors is to provide a Christian presence on the streets in local communities in order to listen, care and help.
-Street Pastors offer care and support to patrons of the late economy without discrimination on any grounds.
-To look at how the CSDF benefits the scheme watch the following video
+Street Pastors is an interdenominational church response to the issues of local communities.
+Pastors provide a Christian presence on the streets in local communities in order to listen, care and help.
+They support patrons of the late economy without discrimination on any grounds.
+To look at how the CSDF benefits the scheme you can watch the following video.

 Turning Tides is a project of the Southend Association of Voluntary Services (SAVS) which carries out community based projects in conjunction with partner organisations.
 It promotes active citizenship and offers a range of activities for young people living in disadvantaged areas of central Southend as well as supporting isolated, older people living across the borough.
 Turning Tides encourages involvement in social activities, volunteering, training and environmental projects.